 - Mix the ground flaxseed and water in a small bowl and let sit.
 Wash, peel, and grate your potatoes, either with a food processor with a grating attachment or a grater on the large size holes.

 - Squeeze excess water out of potatoes in a colander.
 These do not have to be quite as dry as the potatoes for the latkes, but you don’t want it to be too wet either.
 Drain the grated onion too.

 - Add the grated potatoes, grated onion, and flaxseed mixture and mix well with your hands.
-Rinse your hands, then add the potato starch, nutritional yeast, 1 ½ tsp sea salt, and black pepper and again mix well with hands.
+Rinse your hands, then add the potato starch, nutritional yeast, 1 ½ teaspoon sea salt, and black pepper and again mix well with hands.

 - In a small bowl, mix the coconut milk or oil, garlic powder, onion powder, and the pinch of salt.
 Open the oven door, use an oven mitt to pull the rack out slightly, and quickly pour the mixture over.
 Use a silicone basting brush or spatula to quickly and CAREFULLY spread the mixture over the pan, it will sizzle loudly.
 If you didn’t preheat with the pan in the oven, add the mixture now, then add the potato mixture.
 Bake for 10 minutes longer than indicated below.

 - Quickly add the potato mixture immediately after, it will also sizzle.
 Use the back of a wooden spoon to press the mixture evenly and firmly into your pan, being very careful not to touch the pan with your skin or getting too close to the steam.
 Use your oven mitt to push the rack back into the oven.